szabogabriel/1.44inch_LCD_Hat_Java/README.md

 This project is the Java implementation of a LCD driver for the Waveshare 1.44inch LCD display (https://www.waveshare.com/product/raspberry-pi/displays/lcd-oled/1.44inch-lcd-hat.htm?___SID=U)

-The initial source code development was inspired by the provided C library, traces of which can still be found in the source code (mainly in the LCD init and LCD setup phases).
+The initial source code development was inspired by the provided C libraries, traces of which can still be found in the source code (mainly in the LCD init and LCD setup phases).

 ## Description

 The library consists of two main parts: Keyboard and LCD.
 The two components are coupled together in the Hat class.

 ### Keyboard
-The Keyboardprovides a fairly simple API for handling key events.
-The LCD is consisted of two main parts: direct and buffered, both of wich uses the LCD driver.
+The Keyboard provides a fairly simple API for handling key events.
+The LCD display implementation has two main approaches: direct and buffered, both of wich uses a common LCD driver.

 ### LCD
 The LCD driver implementation is basically a port of the Waveshare C libraries with some minor tweaks.
 Since it kinda flows the logic of the ST7735S chip (used in the display itself), it is pretty tedious to work with.
 Hence the abstraction layers in the form of the LCD display classes.

 The direct LCD display is still based on the Waveshare C libraries.
 It makes an effort to provide basic draw functionalities, but the performance isn't that great.
 Probably most of the performance traits come from the general Java VM low level performance (JNI calls and I/O) - or the lack of it.

-The buffered LCD display implementation still uses the LCD driver mentioned earlier, but uses an inner buffer (or more precisely a queue of buffers) which is processed in a separate thread.
-This means, multi buffering occurs, and drawing the GUI isn't affected by the performance trait of the JVM when sending the data to the LCD display via SPI.
+The buffered LCD display implementation still uses the LCD driver mentioned earlier, but uses an inner buffer (or more precisely a queue) which is processed in a separate thread.
+An additional, `commit` method has to be called, to send commit the buffer into the processing queue.
+Multi buffering is possible, and drawing the GUI isn't affected by the performance trait of the JVM when sending the data to the LCD display via SPI.
 Internally, the Java 2D API is used to handle the drawing, so additional advanced functionality could be added easily without changing the current implementation too much.
 The buffered LCD display also provides a method to switch the data sender (which encapsulates all the GPIO/SPI parts), thus enabling a redirect of the data flow and offering a possibility for mocking the display.

 ## Mock